1888 Republican National Convention: Venue

 The convention was held in Chicago's Auditorium Theatre.
-Since the construction on the theater had not been completed in time for the convention, a tent canvas was utilized as a temporary roof during the convention.
-Controversy was generated, with labor movement supporters taking issue with the non trade union labor utilized in the construction of the Auditorium Building (which the theater is a component of).
+Since construction had not been completed, a tent canvas was utilized as a temporary roof.
+Labor movement supporters took issue with the non-trade union labor used in construction of the theater's Auditorium Building.
+The potential controversy was resolved when Republicans adopted a platform that included increasing manufacturing jobs through higher tariffs to stimulate domestic manufacturing, a ban on foreign contract laborers, and improvement to harbors and waterways to increase employment by making it easier to transport raw materials and manufactured goods.